Send the link below via email or IMCopy

 Creating an Accident Chain Scenario:

-Students will create a drawing of the 4 sequential events of the accident chain using their own scenario on a sheet of poster paper.
+Students will create a drawing of the 4 sequential events of the accident chain using their own typed out scenario and creating a poster.
 In each section, students will explain the situation as it leads to the accident.
 On a separate index card attached to their poster, students will need to explain the various ways their accident could have been prevented.

 Statistics of deaths through injury